Microsoft Formally Bans Emulators On Xbox, Windows 10 Download Shops

 Isn't that kinda the way it's meant to work?
 As long has he provides the source he can charge as much as he likes.

-Sounds like another lawsuit (Score:1, Insightful)
+Sounds like another lawsuit (Score:4, Insightful)

 Essentially they are telling you what you can and can't install on your own system.